spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 * Add an example for processing NMR relaxation data
 * Add an option to `read_topspin` to create ``y`` coordinates from a ``vdlist`` file.
 * Add option to plot to add markers on curves
+* Add a new method to the `Optimize` class to perform a least-square fitting.
+* Add the possibility to define user-defined functions in the `Optimize` class.

 Bug fixes
 ~~~~~~~~~